Ready to stretch your growing season: get an early start in spring or keep the season going in autumn? Lettuce is your choice.

 Feed.
 Add plenty of garden compost to lettuce planting beds before sowing seeds.
 Side dress lettuce every 2 weeks with compost tea during the growing season.
 Add additional garden compost to the garden before planting a second or third crop during the growing season.

-Selected varieties.
-There are three basic types of lettuce: head lettuce, loose leaf lettuce, and stem lettuce.
+There are three basic types of lettuce: head lettuce, loose-leaf lettuce, and stem lettuce.
 Head lettuce forms a tight head and is also called iceberg or crisphead lettuce.
-Loose leaf lettuce has a head of loose, open leaves.
+Loose-leaf lettuce has a head of loose, open leaves.
 Stem lettuce forms thick stems and smaller leaves.

-- Head lettuce varieties include Great Lakes (90 days); buttehead varieties include Summer Bibb (62 days) and Buttercrunch (75 days).
+- Head lettuce varieties include Great Lakes (90 days); butterhead varieties include Summer Bibb (62 days) and Buttercrunch (75 days).

 - Leaf lettuce varieties include Black-seeded Simpson (45 days); Ruby (45 days); Red Sails (45 days).
 A cos lettuce or romaine lettuce variety is Parris Island Cos (73 days).